 It could be a lot of fun to add other notable items on the map like favorite tree, fun yellow house, friendly dog lives here, and so on.

-Map Activities for older kids
+Map Activities and Map Reading Games for older kids

 Way Finding – take a map of your local trails or roadways out on an excursion.
 Have the kids try to follow or locate your position on the map and make their way back again by following the map.
 Have your kids create a map of your neighborhood and the surrounding streets from memory.
 Make sure to label streets and landmarks and then set out on a walk to check their accuracy.